"Razzamatootie!" -- Dannie Richmond, "Eat that Chicken"

 The mystery of the blue moon echoes

-through stories of stories and fun
+through stories of stories and fun’s

-of volcanic emission’s hard particulate
+restoration of volcanic emission’s hard

-of Knowledge, leaves tales of excess
+in Hall of Knowledge leaves tales of excess

-lunar measure to languish beyond the pale,
+lunar measure to languish beyond

-then mystery slips into mastery and the jig
+the pale, then mystery slips into mastery

-a mystery of dancing measure, stumbles
+of dancing measure, vanishes in shadow

-They say a squirrel
+They say a squirrel could stroll

-could stroll from Lake Erie
+from Lake Erie to Louisiana's bayou

-to the Louisiana bayou and never touch
+and never touch the ground

-the ground before we abandoned cosmos
+before we abandoned Cosmos

-so why not cut it up, wrap it in plastic
+not cut it up, wrap it in plastic

-post it for sale in Facebook marketplace
+and post it for sale

-though if you listen with care
+though if you listen

 once in a blue moon

-still opens into mist shrouded
+magic still summons mist shrouded

-forest floor, shroud an unexpected
+forest floor, shroud bringing

 in monthly intervals aperiodic